apache/qpid-jms/qpid-jms-docs/Configuration.md

 *   To define a Queue, use format: *queue.lookupName = queueName*
 *   To define a Topic use format: *topic.lookupName = topicName*

+For more details of the Connection URI, see the next section.

-For example, consider the following properties to define a ConnectionFactory, Queue, and Topic:
+As an example, consider the following properties used to define a ConnectionFactory, Queue, and Topic:

     connectionfactory.myFactoryLookup = amqp://localhost:5672
     queue.myQueueLookup = queueA